Dr Caroline Starkey

 I am a sociologist of religion, with a particular interest in the various ways in which religion is experienced in contemporary Britain.
 I obtained my PhD from the University of Leeds in 2015.
 Prior to this, I recieved my undergraduate degree in History from the University of York (1999), and took two MA degrees, first in Social Work (Hull, 2003, DipSw) and later at Leeds (2008).
 From 2003-2010, I was a social worker in various statutory and voluntary settings.

-I joined the University as a Teaching and Research Fellow in 2015, and was appointed as a Lecturer in 2018.
+I joined the University as a Teaching and Research Fellow in 2015, and was appointed as Associate Professor in 2018.

 Alongside my research, I have been part of the AHRC Research Careers and Training Advisory Group (2013-2015) and am also the treasurer of the UK Association of Buddhist Studies (UKABS).
 I am a member of the British Sociological Association Sociology of Religion Sub-Group (SOCREL).

 - Industrial Tutor

 My current research has two principal strands.
 The first, an interest in the establishment, development and adaptation of religions of Asian origin within the British Isles, particularly Buddhism and Jainism.
 I have researched, and published on, gender and ordination issues in contemporary British Buddhism (funded by the Arts and Humanities Research Council and the Spalding Trust) and am particularly interested in the narratives of 'Westerners' who convert to Buddhism and what this tells us about religious belonging in contemporary Britain.
 I conducted the first national survey of Buddhist and Jain buildings in England (as part of a larger research project, funded by Historic England with Professor Emma Tomalin which also now includes work with the Warsi Foundation on Modern Places of Worship) and I continue to enjoy piecing together the rich and varied sociologies of minority faith communities through their built landscapes.